The world came to a pause. Fear entered many hearts. We adjusted to a ‘new normal’. Yet, some things didn’t change, and the flowers still bloomed.

 I have taken a step back from teaching to prepare for motherhood, and as I look down at my laptop to type these words, I can’t help but notice the size of my ever-increasing belly, which is currently housing my first baby.
 It’s exciting seeing how much she’s grown each week, both through how much I’ve expanded and through the wonderful world of information that’s available to tell me the approximate size of baby by comparing her to a fruit or vegetable.
 This week she’s apparently the size of a rockmelon.

 I have a love story to share with you, dear little daughter of mine.
-Your mother was young and had her sight set on being a teacher who could influence the world.
-Your father was creative in his work and noble in character.
+Your mother was young and had her sights set on being a teacher who could influence the world.
+Your father was creative in his work and noble in character . . .

 Will technology ever replace the teacher?
 This is a question that seems to come up often within education circles.
 Here’s my take on the matter.